fizmo/dropwizard-bundle-guice/README.md

 If you're here, you probably already believe in the advantages of Guice, but there are also some stylistic preferences that motivated its creation.

-### Per-request injection of Resource classes
+### Preference over Jersey built-in dependency injection

-Dropwizard's documentation demonstrates one style of registering Resources, in the form of singleton instances that are shared by all threads.
-This module could support that as well (with `@Singleton` annotations), but our preference is to rely on Jersey's default behavior of creating a new Resource instance per request.
-This allows for constructor-injection of Request parameters, which can keep a class DRY, and helps immutability.
-It also encourages factoring state outside of the Resource class, into explicitly designed thread-safe state classes or, ideally, to stable storage.
+Dropwizard does not provide any dependency injection, and instead relies on the mechanisms provided by Jersey.
+Jersey's injection framework is tailored to the work of injecting Jersey-specific data into resources, whereas Guice is designed as a general-purpose DI framework.
+Using Guice allows a service author to write modules that are not Jersey-specific so that they can be re-used in other contexts.

 ### Modularity of concerns

 Guice modules can help in exposing abstractions without awkward factory methods.
 Package-private implementations of public interfaces can be exposed in a public module, enabling late-binding of implementations based on configuration.
-It's likely possible to do similar things using Dropwizard's bundles; we simply prefer Guice's mechanisms.
+It's likely possible to do similar things using Dropwizard's bundles or Jersey's providers; we simply prefer Guice's mechanisms.

 ## Getting Started